Karstenheiseldal/E2EEproject/README.md

 ### Libraries
 Socket

 Threading

 Cryptography

+Unittest

-Remember to have Python in PATH.
+NB Remember to have Python in PATH and pip installed

 ## Naming Conventions
 For the sake of sanity, and so much more, lets keep these naming conventions when we are coding.